 The African scammers kept replying to Darth Vader without the foggiest notion of how amusing it was.
 Some of the "Dead Bank Customer" scammers actually invented a deceased namesake, Engineer Fabian Darth, whose funds they wished to misappropriate by asking Darth to stand as next of kin.
 Here is a sample.

-I am positive that Darth Vader would be thrilled to have a rich relative called Fabian, but of course the "Dead Bank Customer" scam is all fiction designed to swindle gullible people and there seems to be an abundance of suckers.
+I am sure that Darth Vader would be thrilled to have a rich relative called Fabian, but of course the "Dead Bank Customer" scam is all fiction designed to swindle gullible people and there seems to be an abundance of suckers.

 The ignorance of African scammers has to be seen to be believed.
 After fooling them with Mickey Mouse and Darth Vader, surely they would have woken up to the fact that nobody would be stuck with the name Donald Duck.
 But no, they were reeled in like a fish on a hook.